-Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket
+Famous Moderate Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket

 But not to worry, perhaps the Turkish enterprise in Afrin can be saved yet — for that purpose Turkey is enlisting the help of Harakat Nour al-Din al-Zenki of child beheading fame.

 The group was once hailed by the US and The Guardian as model “moderate rebels” and received appropriately lush backing and PR.
-It is now part of the al-Qaeda-dominated HTS (Hayat Tahrir al-Sham) coalition.
-Two years ago its men and leaders proudly filmed themselves cutting off the head of a Palestinian boy in Aleppo’s Handarat refugee camp.
-(They accused the boy of “spying” for the pro-government Liwa al-Quds Palestinian militia — which apparently warrants having your head cut off with a kitchen knife at 13.)
+It is now openly part of the al-Qaeda-dominated HTS (Hayat Tahrir al-Sham) coalition, but is most famous for an event two years ago when its men and leaders proudly filmed themselves cutting off the head of a Palestinian boy in Aleppo’s Handarat refugee camp.*

 The plan is for Zenki to strike from the south and add to Turkish pressure which is so far coming from the north, west and east — but not Syria’s al-Qaeda-held Idlib.

-Well maybe this will change the fortunes of Turkey’s offensive, but actually it probably won’t.
+Well, maybe this will change the fortunes of Turkey’s offensive, but actually it probably won’t.
 That will probably require Turkish regulars taking over infantry duties as well.
 But hey, at least Zenki will get to hang out with these guys again:

 What a video this….Turkish backed Syrian rebels outside #Afrin, singing a jihadi song about "how we were steadfast in Grozny & Dagestan.
 And we took Tora Bora.
 And now Afrin is calling for us." pic.twitter.com/gmFb1gKvFO